FrostyJames/garage-pro/README.md

 GaragePro is a command-line Python application for managing vehicle service records in an auto garage.
 It uses SQLAlchemy for ORM, Alembic for migrations, and Click for CLI interactions.

-## Features
+## 🚀 Features

-- Register customers and vehicles
+- Register customers and their vehicles
-- Log service records
+- Log service records with cost and notes
-- Filter vehicles by make/model/year
-- Track service costs
+- View service history for any vehicle
+- Built-in CLI interface using Click
+- SQLite database with Alembic migrations

+---

 ## Tech Stack
 - Python